MicrosoftDocs/windows-dev-docs/terminal/custom-terminal-gallery/retro-command-prompt.md

 ---
-title: Windows Terminal Retro Command Prompt Configuration
+title: Windows Terminal Retro Command Prompt
 description: This is the configuration for a retro command prompt in Windows Terminal.
 author: cinnamon-msft
 ms.author: cinnamon